-Black Friday: the phrase can either fill you with dread or joy.
-It’s a time to get some great deals on electronics and other Christmas gifts, and broadband providers have started piggybacking on the uptake in electronics purchases by offering their own Black Friday broadband deals too.
+Black Friday and Cyber Monday: these phrases can either fill you with dread or joy.
+It’s a time to get some great deals on electronics and other Christmas gifts, and broadband providers have started piggybacking on the uptake in electronics purchases by offering their own Black Friday and Cyber Monday broadband deals too.

 But with so many offers, it can be hard to figure out which ones are the best.